 1. DSP Alternative Media Center & Self-Scanning

-• Scan stations for alternative media purposes are also available to most DSP registered students with print disabilities through the Self-Scan Lab.
+- Scan stations for alternative media purposes are also available to most DSP registered students with print disabilities through the Self-Scan Lab(link is external).

 2. Captioning Services at the Moffitt Media Resources Center (MRC)

-• The MRC offers captioning services for DSP students needing accommodation.
+- The MRC(link is external) offers captioning services for DSP students needing accommodation.
 Meet with your DSP Specialist for more information.

 3. Library Resources for Print Disabilities